 Time is the one factor having the greatest impact on the number of viable stem cells that can be saved for your family.
-Studies show that the processing of cord blood stem cells should optimally be undertaken within 12 hours of collection.1
+Studies show that processing cord blood stem cells quickly after they are collected yields significantly more viable stem cells.1

-The primary reason for banking your baby's cord blood and cord tissue stem cells is to ensure the best chance of survival if you or a family member is ever faced with a critical disease or condition.
+The primary reason for banking your baby's cord blood and cord tissue stem cells is to ensure the best chance of a survival if you, your child, or a family member is ever faced with a critical disease or condition.

-Having more viable cord blood stem cells available at the time of a transplant directly correlates to transplant success and patient survival rate.2 That is why it is critical to recover the highest amount of viable stem cells possible in case a stem cell transplant is needed.
+Having more viable cord blood stem cells available at the time of a transplant directly correlates to transplant success and patient survival rate.2 This is why it is critical to recover as many viable stem cells as possible, giving your family the best chance of a successful transplant outcome if a stem cell transplant is needed.

-Processing cord blood within 12 hours after collection has been demonstrated to yield significantly greater numbers of viable stem cells, and colony forming units that grow into life-saving tissue.
+Processing cord blood quickly after collection, as shown in the charts below, yields significantly greater numbers of viable stem cells, and colony forming units that grow into life-saving tissue.1

-Other companies report an average of 24 hours or more from the time the cord blood is collected to the time it is processed at their lab.
-This significant delay until processing can negatively impact the number of viable stem cells that can be recovered from the cord blood.
-In turn, this can have a devastating effect on the outcome of what could have otherwise been a potentially life-saving transplant.
+Significant delays in processing can negatively impact the number of viable stem cells that can be recovered from the cord blood.
+In turn, this can have a detrimental effect on the outcome of what could have otherwise been a potentially life-saving transplant.

 1 Shlebak AA, Marley SB, et al. Optimal timing for processing and cryopreservation of umbilical cord hematopoietic stem cells for clinical transplantation.
 Bone Marrow Transplantation 1999; 23: 131-136.